Ernyoke/ervin-szilagyi-static-site/src/articles/an-introduction-to-aws-batch.md

 Moving on, we can specify some environment variables for the container.
 We are using these environment variables to be able to pass input to the container.
 We could also override the CMD (command) part of the Docker container and provide some input values there, but we are not doing that in this case.

 Last, but not least, we see that the job definition requires 2 IAM roles.
-The first one is the execution role, which "grants to the Amazon ECS container and AWS Fargate agents permission to make AWS API calls" (according to [AWS Batch execution IAM role](https://docs.aws.amazon.com/batch/latest/userguide/execution-IAM-role.html)).
-The second one is the job role, which is an "IAM role that the container can assume for AWS permissions" (according to the [ContainerProperties docs](https://docs.aws.amazon.com/batch/latest/APIReference/API_ContainerProperties.html)).
+The first one is the execution role, which "grants to the Amazon ECS container and AWS Fargate agents permission to make AWS API calls"[^4].
+The second one is the job role, which is an "IAM role that the container can assume for AWS permissions"[^5].
 Is this confusing for anybody else or just for me?
 Probably yes... so let's clarify these roles.

 The service role grants permission for the ECS cluster (and the ECS Fargate agent) to do certain AWS API calls.
 These calls include getting the Docker image from an ECR repository or being able to create CloudWatch log streams.